Sofia Panina: Political career

-Although her mother had married Petrunkevitch, it was not until the February Revolution of 1917 that Sofia started playing a role in politics.
+Although her mother had married Petrunkevich, it was not until the February Revolution of 1917 that Sofia started playing a role in politics.
 She wrote in her memoirs: "I never belonged to any political party and my interests were concentrated on questions of education and general culture, which alone, I was deeply convinced, could provide a firm foundation for a free political order."
 However, during the war she worked for Saint Petersburg City Duma ensuring the families of reservists called up for the war were being looked after.
 On International Women's Day, 1917, Panina along with some other suitable women were appointed as delegates to the Petrograd (Saint Petersburg) Duma.
 Their positions were confirmed in the August elections.
-She was elected to the Kadet Party Central Committee at the beginning of May and was soon the first woman in world history to hold a cabinet position when she became assistant minister in the newly created Ministry of State Welfare, under Minister Prince Dmitrii Shakhovskoi.
-Then in August she was made assistant minister of education under Sergei Oldenburg, the Minister of Education.
+She was elected to the Kadet Party Central Committee at the beginning of May and was soon the first woman in world history to hold a cabinet position when she became assistant minister in the newly created Ministry of State Welfare, under Minister Prince Dmitry Shakhovskoy.
+Then in August she was made assistant minister of education under Sergey Oldenburg, the Minister of Education.
 The Kadet Party placed her on its Petrograd list of candidates for the elections to the Constituent Assembly, held in mid-November, but the party failed to gain enough votes to include her among its delegates.